ezrasavard/ezrasavard.com/_posts/2019-02-24-passive-control.md

 lung health to improve my odds of living a long and healthy life.
 To this end, I decided to do 45 minutes of cardio three times per week.

-I find that I spend the entire time trying to convince myself not to stop.
-I distract myself with podcasts (partially works) and then watch the clock and treat fractions of completion as milestones worth pushing for.
+I found that I spent the entire time trying to convince myself not to quit early.
+I would distract myself with podcasts (partially works) and then watch the clock and treat fractions of completion as milestones worth pushing for.
 Inevitably I get bored and leave, usually in under 15 minutes, because the decision to stop early becomes easier and easier the longer this goes on.

-In order to address the mental fatigue problem, I started doing cardio classes instead.
-With this strategy, I only have to get myself to the gym and into the class.
+In order to address the mental fatigue problem, I started doing cardio classes at a local gym instead.
+I put the class in my calendar for M/W/F and now I just go when my notification pops up.
 Once I am there, the social environment makes it easier to stay for the entire class than to give up early.
-I go into a room and do whatever this person tells me to for an hour.
+I go into a room and do whatever this person tells me to for an hour, and I get my workout.

 It costs me $50/month thanks to an employer subsidy and I consider that a steal.
 If gym class costs were prohibitive, I would have to substitute